3D printing: Stereolithography

+Computed axial lithography

 Computed axial lithography is a method for 3D printing based on computerised tomography scans to create prints in photo-curable resin.
 It was developed by a collaboration between the University of California, Berkeley with Lawrence Livermore National Laboratory.
 Unlike other methods of 3D printing it does not build models through depositing layers of material like fused deposition modelling and stereolithography, instead it creates objects using a series of 2D images projected onto a cylinder of resin.
 It is notable for its ability to build an object much more quickly than other methods using resins and the ability to embed objects within the prints.

+Liquid additive manufacturing

-Liquid additive manufacturing (LAM) is a 3D printing technique which deposits a liquid or high viscose material (e.g. liquid silicone rubber) onto a build surface to create an object which then is vulcanised using heat to harden the object.
+Liquid additive manufacturing (LAM) is a 3D printing technique that deposits a liquid or high viscosity material (e.g. liquid silicone rubber) onto a build surface to create an object which then is vulcanised using heat to harden the object.
 The process was originally created by Adrian Bowyer and was then built upon by German RepRap.

 A technique called programmable tooling uses 3D printing to create a temporary mold, which is then filled via a conventional injection molding process and then immediately dissolved.

+Lamination

+In some printers, paper can be used as the build material, resulting in a lower cost to print.
+During the 1990s some companies marketed printers that cut cross-sections out of special adhesive coated paper using a carbon dioxide laser and then laminated them together.

+In 2005 Mcor Technologies Ltd developed a different process using ordinary sheets of office paper, a tungsten carbide blade to cut the shape, and selective deposition of adhesive and pressure to bond the prototype.